PhD in History of Art - University of Warwick (UK)

 MA in History of Art - University of Florence (IT)

 BA in History - University of Bucharest (RO)

-I am currently a Scholar-in-Residence at the Newberry Library (Chicago), where I am working on the manuscript of my first book, which builds upon my doctoral research at Warwick.
+I am currently a Scholar-in-Residence at the Newberry Library (Chicago), where I am working on my monograph, which builds upon my doctoral research at Warwick.
 Combining historical and art-historical approaches, my work investigates the imagery of late fifteenth- and sixteenth-century calendars created in Northern Italy, demonstrating the enduring centrality of this theme within the late Renaissance visual culture and society.

 In 2019/20 I was awarded an Early Career Fellowship by the Warwick Institute of Advanced Studies to examine the illustrations of early-printed farming literature and to recreate a Renaissance vegetable garden for educational purposes on campus.
 This project expanded my research on Renaissance agricultural literature in the collection of the Newberry Library, for which I received a Charles Montgomery Gray Short-Term Fellowship in the autumn of 2019.

 I gained a Post-Graduate Fellowship at the NIKI (Florence) with a project on the representation of olive-oil making in sixteenth-century Tuscany (March-May 2021).
 The results of this investigation will be presented at the Newberry European art seminar series (May 2021).

 More recently, I was awarded a Monticello College Foundation Fellowship for Women and Andrew W. Mellon Foundation Fellowship, Newberry Library, Chicago (2021-2022).